 When you want to extend some existing features you create a plug-in an assembly that contains subclasses of the core application.
 When you’ve to create totally new functionalities you add new controllers inside the plug-in.
 These controllers will be loaded by the MVC framework when the corresponding url is requested.
 If you want to extend the UI you can create a new view inside the extension folder and reference the view by a new or subclassed controller .To modify existing behavior you can create new repositories or domain objects or sub classing exiting ones.
 The framework responsibility is to determine which controller/ repository / domain object should be loaded for a specific customer.

-http://structuremap.sourceforge.net/Default.htm) and especially at the Registry DSL features http://structuremap.sourceforge.net/RegistryDSL.htm .
+I advise to have a look at structuremap (http://structuremap.sourceforge.net/Default.htm) and especially at the Registry DSL features http://structuremap.sourceforge.net/RegistryDSL.htm .

 This is the code I use at the startup of the application to register all plug-in controllers/repositories or domain objects: